RTMecha/BetterLegacy/snapshots.md

 - Added getVisualOpacity modifier.
 - Added playerLockX and playerLockY modifiers.
 These prevent the player from moving in the specified axis.

+### Interfaces
+- Improved the Profile menu to include pages and a list of achievements.

 ### Editor
 - Added "Modifiers Display Achievements" in Config Manager > Editor > Modifiers.
 This allows achievements to display in the editor when they're unlocked via a modifier.

 ## Fixes
 - Fixed "Show Default Themes" setting not working.
+- Fixed Hidden & Shared achievement toggles not actually disabling those values when turned off.

 ------------------------------------------------------------------------------------------